LEARN: Dispatches from Capacity Interactive’s Bootcamp 2024

 Examples ranged from compelling case studies on the effectiveness of Google Ads’ AI-powered P Max campaign type (results MPMG can vouch for, having had the opportunity to implement the tool for a few organizations recently) to New Zealand’s Auckland Theatre Company using AI to streamline its design process by creating a set of consistent reference materials for a diverse season.

-Perhaps the biggest takeaway was that these tools aren’t at a place where they’re replacing marketers – but are instead another tool in our arsenal.
-This was best summarized, in a slide from Google Senior Manager (and possessor of CATS hot takes) Mike Abrams.
+Perhaps the biggest takeaway was that these tools are not at a place where they’re replacing marketers – but are viewed instead as another tool in our arsenal.
+This was best summarized in a slide from Google Senior Manager (and possessor of CATS hot takes) Mike Abrams.

 Content Remains King